 In LIAM2, you can create a temporary variable at any point in the simulation by simply having an assignment to an undeclared variable.
-Temporary variables defined/computed within a function are local to that function: they are only valid within that function and their value will be discarded at the end of the function.
+Their value will be discarded at the end of the period.

 '''

 person:

 fields:

 period and id are implicit

 - age: int

 - agegroup: int

 processes:

-ageing:
+age: age + 1

-- age: age + 1
+agediv10: trunc(age / 10)

-- agediv10: trunc(age / 10)
+agegroup: agediv10 10

-- agegroup: agediv10 10
+agegroup2: agediv10 5

 '''

-In this example, agediv10 is a temporary (local) variable.
-In this particular case, we could have bypassed the temporary variable, but when a model contains very long expressions, it is often more readable to split it using temporary variables.
-Also if some long expression occurs several times, it is often more efficient to express it (and compute it) only once and store its result in a temporary variable.
+In this example, agediv10 and agegroup2 are temporary variables.
+In this particular case, we could have bypassed the temporary variable, but when a long expression occurs several times, it is often cleaner and more efficient to express it (and compute it) only once by using a temporary variable.